 The Acronym "EXIF" stands for "Exchangeable Image File Format"

 EXIF is a non-industry approved standard that was created by the "Japanese Electronic Industries Development Association" to capture data associated with tagging aspects of Smart Phones, Digital Cameras, Scanners, and Audio associated with these media types.
 It can also capture Geo-location data via satellite in certain smart phones and newer camera.

-Stored information can include, but is not limited too, shutter speeds, date and time a photo was taken, focal length, exposure compensation, metering pattern and if a flash was use, this is what is known as a "metatag"
+The stored information can include but is not limited too, shutter speeds, date and time a photo was taken, focal length, exposure compensation, metering pattern and if a flash was used, this is what is known as a "meta tag"

 So who uses it?

 Professional Photographers often examine their EXIF data to compare two or three photos taken in succession, as one photo may be considered "successful" where as two others may not.
 This gives the photographer visual clues as to what may have gone wrong with the "unsuccessful" photo's, allowing one to adjust or compensate in future photographic shoots.

 Paranormal Investigators are often flooded with photos from the public asking "what it in this photo?", a vast majority of the public are honestly unaware of what an image could be, but there is that small percentage that fake a photo to try and catch an investigator out.
 This is where EXIF data can be utilised by the investigator to determine if tampering or photo-shopping has been done to the photo, it can also expose the current trend of phone APPs that create ghost images - however, as I said in my opening paragraph, it is not infallible.